 The head of the valley had a steep wall, connecting the two mountain ranges forming the sides of the valley, and also separating the south side of the valley from the north side.
 A steep set of switchbacks climbed up the south side of the wall, to Hilgard Pass.
 From the pass, an incredibly steep set of switchbacks led down the wall, to the valley floor.

 Hilgard Pass provided a great view of both sides of the valley, but the trail quickly descended into forest, and the view disappeared.
-The trail quickly became filled with overgrown plants, but fortunately, it was dry, so they were only a minor nuisance, and we made reasonably good time on the gradual downhill through the valley, stopping for a break on the side of the trail, roughly 11.5 miles in.
+Once in the forest, plants overgrew the trail, making for a somewhat annoying hike.
+At least it was dry, so they were only a minor nuisance, and we made reasonably good time on the gradual downhill through the valley, stopping for a break on the side of the trail, roughly 11.5 miles in.
 We kept this break as short as possible — only about 15 minutes — because we still had almost seven miles to go, and less than three hours to do it in.
 The climb up to the pass, and the first part of the climb down was slow, taking longer than I had expected, and inasmuch as I had a schedule for the day, it felt like we were behind, since we’d have to maintain over 2.5 miles/hour with no further breaks.

 Once we continued after the break, it seemed like this wouldn’t be too difficult, but about two miles later, we came to a crossing of Company Creek.
 We had crossed the creek several times further up the valley, where it was not very substantial.
 Now, though, it was wide and fast-flowing, and we needed to find a way across.